Suprajajavvadi/BooksSearchApplication/README.md

 BookSearchApplication

 A simple, responsive React app to search and browse books using external APIs.

-Project Overview

-BookSearchApplication is a React-based web app that lets users search for books, view details, filter results, and save favorites.
-The project is organized for easy development and extensibility.

 Features

 Search books by title, author, or ISBN